Rashmipriya30/rashmipriya30.github.io/_pages/cv.md

 ## Education
 * Bachelor of Technology in Information Technology, WBUT,India.
-* Master of Technology in Computer Science, IIT-Dhanbad, India.
+* Master of Technology in Computer Science and Engineering, IIT-Dhanbad, India.
-* Doctor of Philosophy (Ph.D) in Computer Science, IIT-Dhanbad, India, (2022)
+* Doctor of Philosophy (Ph.D) in Computer Science and Engineering, IIT-Dhanbad, India, (2022)

 ## Work experience
 * **Industry**